Ignition Module

 Input Settings

 Inputs can be tags, folders, or UDTs from any Tag Provider in Ignition.
-Inputs are polled.
+Input reads are subscribed and serviced from cache during read.
 If a Tag Provider is changed, for example a tag is added or deleted, the module automatically detects this change and reflects the changes in the next read.

 Tag Address